lakshminarasimmanv/narasimman-tech/The-Ultimate-2022-Python-Roadmap-For-Everyone/README.md

 # Python Resources and Links:

+**Note:**
+- I have used and still using majority of these resources.
-**Note:** There are numerous resources for each topic.
-I reccommend you to pick one or two resource and once you finish that, then you can move on to the other resource.
+- There are numerous resources for each topic.
+I recommend you to pick one or two resources and once you finish that, then you can move on to the other resource.

 ## Table of Content